-5 Steps to Swifter Turn Times
+5 Tips for Swifter Turn Times

-- Order your appraisals online.
+- Order your appraisals on the Internet.

 - Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how features unique to a property add to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we will find out on our own anyway, and knowing them early on is likely to make your report arrive faster.
+What takes time is analyzing how details unique to a property contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we would find out on our own, knowing them sooner will likely make your report arrive earlier.

 - Are you making the homeowner of the home aware of what to expect?